 If you are not happy with the way your information is being handled, or with the response received from us, you have the right to lodge a complaint with the Information Commissioner's Office at Wycliffe House, Water Lane, Wilmslow, SK9 5AF (https://ico.org.uk/).

 13. Are changes made to this statement?

-This statement was last updated in February 2021.
+This statement was last updated in August 2024.
 It is reviewed when necessary and at least annually.
-You will be notified about any changes via e-mail.